Kritika's Product Portfolio

 This project taught me that leadership involves both vision and vulnerability.
 Pitching an unconventional idea, supporting my team through uncertainty, and sticking with creative decisions all required courage.
 I’m proud that I led us through that process with empathy and persistence.
 As a full-stack contributor, I learned how frontend decisions ripple into backend constraints, and vice versa.
 From debugging WebSocket crashes to pairing on CSS redesigns, I gained technical fluency and team empathy.
 I now better understand the importance of co-designing features, not just screens, with engineers, designers, and users alike.
 Most importantly, I’m thankful for the collaboration with Daniel, Daniel, Alex, and Palmy.
 From solving backend bugs to debugging CSS side-by-side, our team showed what it means to build not just software, but trust.
 Carls Chat isn’t just a product, it’s a story of creative risk, team resilience, and human-centered design.

-During our study abroad semester, my teammate and I found ourselves constantly switching between Google Sheets, gallery apps, maps, and notebooks to keep track of where we had been, how much we had spent, and what we experienced each day.
-We realized there wasn’t a single platform that allowed us to *document, plan, and visualize* our journeys in one cohesive space.
-That frustration became our inspiration.
+Travel journaling is scattered.
+During our study abroad semester, my teammate and I constantly switched between Google Sheets, gallery apps, maps, and notebooks just to track where we went, how much we spent, and what we experienced.
+None of the tools we used captured the full journey in a cohesive, reflective way.

 My Role

-I led the UI/UX and frontend development using Jetpack Compose, designing intuitive screens for trip journaling, expense visualization, and photo sharing.
-Daniel Lumbu, my teammate, developed the backend, integrating Firebase and Room to support real-time sync and offline capabilities.
+I led the UI/UX and frontend development using Jetpack Compose.
+I designed key features like journal entry flows, expense visualization, photo sharing, and navigation.
+Daniel Lumbu, my teammate, handled backend development with Firebase and Room to ensure real-time sync and offline access.

 Timeline